-The Brocho of Leisheiv Basukkah is not recited, nor the Horachamon of Sukkos in bentching.
+During Shmini Atzeres, the Brocho of Leisheiv Basukkah is not recited, nor the Horachamon of Sukkos in bentching.

-One should not make Kiddush before the emergence of three stars (6:49pm), to avoid a dilemma as to whether the Brocho of Leisheiv Basukkah should be recited.
-[If one did make Kiddush early, Leisheiv Basukkah is not recited.]
 Even on Shmini Atzeres, it is Chabad custom to refrain from eating or drinking anything - even minute quantities - outside the Sukkah, even in inclement weather.
 [When the Rebbe suffered a heart attack on Shmini Atzeres during Hakafos, he refused even a sip of water outside the Sukkah.]